Miss USA 1954

 Miss USA 1954 was the third Miss USA pageant, held at Long Beach Municipal Auditorium, Long Beach, California on July 24, 1954.

 At the end of the event, Myrna Hansen of Illinois crowned Miriam Stevenson of South Carolina as Miss USA 1954.
 It is the first victory of South Carolina in the pageant's history.
 Stevenson later competed at Miss Universe and won.

 Contestants from forty-five states and cities competed in this year's pageant.
-The competition was hosted by Bob Russel.
+The competition was hosted by Bob Russell.